Ballam22/next-js-task-manager/README.md

    - Design the database schema with DrawSQL (link to be added).

 2. **Development Phases:**
-   - **Phase 1:** Set up project structure, configure the database, and build core API endpoints with authentication.
+   - **Phase 1:** Seting up project structure, configure the database, and build core API endpoints with authentication.
    - **Phase 2:** Develop the frontend dashboard and integrate it with the API.
    - **Phase 3:** Implement testing and Zod validation.
    - **Phase 4:** Finalize documentation, create a favicon, and deploy the app.

+## Technologies

+Next.js
+Postgres
+Jest
+Playwright
+Vercel

 ## Links